TITLE 8 SOCIAL SERVICES

 (1) PSD shall provide a document that describes the rights of the child with respect to education, health, visitation, and court participation, the right to be provided with the documents and the right to stay safe and avoid exploitation.

-F. Other plans within the case plan: As part of the case planning process the following plans shall be incorporated into the case plan as appropriate:
+G. Other plans within the case plan: As part of the case planning process the following plans shall be incorporated into the case plan as appropriate:

 (1) Permanency plan: The permanency plan reflects the permanency goals to be achieved.
 Every child’s case plan shall have a permanency plan, which may change throughout the life of the case.

-(a) As part of the transition home plan, PSD shall set up a trial home visit in which the child resides with his or her parent, guardian or custodian until it has been determined no safety threats exist to the child and the case can be dismissed.
+(a) As part of the transition home plan, PSD shall set up a trial home visit in which the child resides with their parent, guardian or custodian until it has been determined no safety threats exist to the child and the case can be dismissed.
 If the trial home visit is unsuccessful, then the child shall be removed from the home of the parent, guardian or custodian and placed in the same or another out of home placement.

 (b) A trial home visit normally does not exceed six months in duration.